top of page

 – Joseph Campbell

-Joseph Campbell was telling the story of Parsifal, the only knight of King Arthur's court that found the Holy Grail.
+Joseph Campbell was telling the story of Parsifal, the only knight of King Arthur's court who found the Holy Grail.
 He is referring to a point in the story where no matter which way Parsifal tried to guide his horse, it was wrong.
 Parsifal was truly lost.
-But, when he finally allowed the horse to go whichever way it wanted, when he let the reins lie slack on his horses neck, he was then, at last, led, on the proper course of his Holy quest.
+But, when he finally allowed the horse to go whichever way it wanted, when he let the reins lie slack on his horse's neck, he was then, at last, led on the proper course of his Holy quest.
 In some ways, what we did together, this woman and I, was to let the reins lie slack on our horse’s neck.
 It is not a part of any moral code to do what we did.
 It is not right.
 It is not wrong.
-Indeed, it is fraught with danger and full of potential disasters . . .
-And, it was wonderful, it was graceful and it was marvelous.
-By letting our reins lie slack we made room for the miraculous.
+Indeed, it is fraught with danger and full of potential disasters .
+And it was wonderful, graceful, and marvelous.
+By letting our reins lie slack, we made room for the miraculous.
 Two paths diverged in the snowy woods; this was not one of them.
 This path is not an alternative.
 This path is neither straight, nor crooked, nor narrow, nor wide.
-You know it when you feel it, or you don't.
+You know it when you feel it or you don't.
 It is a path, great and simple.
-It is a path that appears when we are lost in the dark wood of dilemma and our maps all reveal themselves as paradoxes.
+It is a path that appears when we are lost in the dark wood of dilemma, and our maps all reveal themselves as paradoxes.

 I am reminded of something Jung wrote: